top of page

 Report produced by ZCD Architects

-This report analyzes neighborhoods in Wrexham County, Wales, mapping spatial aspects affecting children's play opportunities.
-ZCD Architects' mapping ranks neighborhoods based on independent play levels, revealing a correlation between mapping scores and children's satisfaction with play opportunities.
-This supports Play Sufficiency planning in Wales and offers insights for the UK, connecting social value with measurable outcomes through effective design.
+This report examines neighbourhoods in Wrexham County, Wales, focusing on factors that impact children's play opportunities.
+ZCD Architects' mapping method ranks neighbourhoods based on independent play levels.
+The study shows a link between mapping scores and children's satisfaction with play opportunities.
+This work supports Play Sufficiency planning in Wales and provides insights for the UK, linking social value to measurable outcomes through design.

 2017